mdkmax/meps/README.md

 above feature, as some email providers may require much different configuration than only an API key.

+### Logging

+Logging email provider responses and statuses would be useful for determining if an email provider is too lossy or error-prone and needs to be removed.
+This would save time otherwise potentially wasted in timeout errors.
+If one is using paid email provider accounts, removing error-prone email providers can result in cost savings.

+Care needs to be taken when logging many email provider responses at scale.
+It would be possible to fill the disk with logs, or have too any log files in one directory, which can result in server errors.
+Logging would require disk usage monitoring and maintenance at scale.

 ### Attachments and Email Headers

 It would be nice to add support for email attachments and additional email